aarongilly/aarongilly.github.io/_gillespedia/essentialism.md

 ### Examples
 Brad Pitt started an organization after Hurricane Katrina whose mission was "to build 150 affordable, green, storm-resistant homes for families living in the Lower 9th Ward."
-The marketing for the iPod wasn't "to a 1gb MP3 player" - it was "to put 1000 songs in your pocket".
+The marketing for the iPod wasn't "to make a 1gb MP3 player" - it was "to put 1000 songs in your pocket".

 ## Courage